List of Days of Our Lives characters introduced in the 1990s: Edmund Crumb

-Edmund Phineas Crumb, played by Adam Caine from January 8, 1998, to May 8, 1998.
+Edmund Phineas Crumb, played by Adam Caine from January 8, 1998, to May 8, 1998, and again on September 27, 2023 through October 4, 2023.
 Edmund is the husband of Susan Banks and the stepfather of EJ DiMera.

 Edmund was a soft-hearted and somewhat dimwitted pilot who fell in love with Susan Banks after Susan came to stay at his mother Violet's pub in England.
 Edmund came to Salem to find Susan, who was a suspect in Kristen's murder, and proposed to her.
 It wasn't Susan, however, but actually Kristen posing as Susan without anyone else knowing.
 Edmund and Kristen married while the real Susan was held prisoner in an island harem.
 Susan escaped and found Edmund and Kristen shortly after Edmund confessed to "Susan" that he accidentally killed Kristen.
 When Edmund saw both Kristen and Susan he was confused as to whom he had accidentally murdered.
 It turns out it was Susan's other sister, Penelope Kent.
-Susan forgave Edmund and they locked Kristen up in the harem and raised baby Elvis together in England.
+Susan forgave Edmund and they locked Kristen up in the harem and raised baby Elvis together in the United Kingdom.

+Edmund resurfaced in September 2023, when Ava Vatali and Harris Michaels came to London looking for Susan after learning that she survived the crash off a cliff with Ava.
+He has her chained in a bedroom in his flat where the two are also kidnapped.
+He is quickly stopped by Rafe and Tripp after they follow the two to London and set everyone free.
+Edmund is later taken to prison.
+It is revealed later that someone dropped Susan off at his flat and made him promise not to tell anyone that Susan was there.
+The person worked for Clyde Weston, who was hoping to use Susan as leverage against EJ.